Fred Rhoda House

-Fred Rhoda House, also known as Cottrell House and Goldie Dickerson House, is a historic home located at La Grange, Lewis County, Missouri.
+Fred Rhoda House, also known as Cottrell House and Goldie Dickerson House, is a historic home located in La Grange, Lewis County, Missouri.
 It was built about 1854, and is a two-story, central-bay brick I-house with some Greek Revival styling.
 It has a one-story brick rear ell with frame addition.

 It was listed on the National Register of Historic Places in 1999.